bltavares/actions/README.md

 ##### :warning: Caveats

 Autofixes requires a certain level of coordination when building the workflow.
-Given that each action runes and modify the code, they need to be sequential, otherwise a data race might lead to lost commits.
+Given that each action runs and modify the code, they need to be sequential, otherwise a data race might lead to lost commits.

 The _autofixers_ might run in parallel of other linters, but not in parallel of